European Union energy label: Refrigerating appliances

+Pre-2021

-For cold appliances (and this product alone), for models that are more economical than those of category A, categories A+, A++ and A+++ have been assigned.
+For cold appliances (and this product alone), for models that are more economical than those of category A, categories A+, A++, and A+++ were previously assigned.
+According to the 2010 regulations, the boundary between the A+ and A classes was 44 up to 1 July 2014, and 42 after that date.

 Washing machines and tumble dryers

 Up to 2010, the energy efficiency scale for washing machines is calculated based on a cotton cycle at 60 °C (140 °F) with a maximum declared load.
 This load is typically 6 kg.
 The energy efficiency index is in kW·h per kilogram of washing, assuming a cold-water supply at 15 °C.

 The energy label also contains information on: